My Bad Christmas

 By finding a gym like this I have fixed my phobia and really enjoy going.
 Everyone there is in the same boat and are really friendly, especially the trainers who only want to see you improve yourself.

-If you want more details on the gym, I have listed the contact details below.
+If you want more details on the semi-private gym program, I have listed the contact details below.

 What is your fitness regime?
 Have you got a new program happening?
 If so, what is it based around and do you feel it is achieving your goals?
 I’d love to hear from you.